 Backstory and Context

 The building itself cost Daniels over $8 million to construct, with money being no expense to him.
-In his career, Daniels was an early pioneer in cable television, starting one of the earliest cable operations in 1952.
+In his personal career, Daniels was an early pioneer in cable television, starting one of the earliest cable operations in 1952.
 To back his new business Daniels also began a career as a financial broker, setting up a financial network and making financial deals with other members of the cable industry at the time.

-From its completion, Daniels used Cableland as a venue to host charity events and parties, loaning the space to various charities and organizations under Daniel’s ownership.
-Between September 1987 and December 1988, over $3 million was raised for charity organizations by events hosted in Cableland.
+From its completion, Daniels used Cableland as a venue to host charity events and parties.
+Loaning the space to various charities and organizations under Daniel’s ownership.
+Between September 1987 and December 1988 over $3 million was raised for charity organizations by events hosted in Cableland.
 Eventually, Daniels saw fit to donate the building to the city of Denver for use as a residence for the Mayor of Denver.
-The building was reluctantly accepted by the Denver city council, though no Mayor has since used the mansion as a place of residence.
+The building was reluctantly accepted by the Denver city council, though no Mayor has since used the Mansion as a place of residence.

 Today the mansion still sees use as an event venue for the city and as host to meetings for charitable organizations, being used for many fundraisers.
 Since 1986, $20 million has been raised at events hosted at the mansion.
 In 2019 Cableland was recognized as a local landmark for the city of Denver by the Landmark Preservation Commission.

 Bill Daniels Bio, Cableland.
 Accessed November 17th 2020. https://www.cableland.org/bill-daniels-bio.

 Cableland Foundation.
 Application for Landmark Designation, Denver Gov Landmark Preservation Commission.
 January 1st 2019.
 Accessed November 17th 2020. https://www.denvergov.org/content/dam/denvergov/Portals/646/documents/landmark/designations/Cableland_Landmark_Designation_App_signature%26photos.pdf.